MinhKhangTran/next-mongo-vok-app/README.md

      - /profile
 2. Style the pages using ChakraUI
    - initialize ChakraUI Provider
+   - Create a Layout with Navigation to navigate through pages
    - Mobile Responsive
 3. Add MongoDB Atlas (backendish)
    - initialize a new Mongo DB